Gabe Plotkin: Charlotte Hornets

 Plotkin purchased a minority stake in the Charlotte Hornets in 2019, and subsequently served as an alternate governor on the NBA Board of Governors.
 In June 2023, Plotkin along with Rick Schnall purchased the Charlotte Hornets from majority owner Michael Jordan, who will continue to hold a minority interest.
 He is currently the team's co-chairman.

-Personal life and philanthropy
+Personal life

-He is married to Queens, New York–native Yaara Bank-Plotkin, with whom he has four children.
+He is married to Queens, New York native Yaara Bank-Plotkin, with whom he has four children.
 He is of Jewish descent.

+Philanthropy

-Plotkin contributes to philanthropic causes for veterans and the Jewish community.
-He is on the board of advisors to Children of Fallen Patriots Foundation, an organization which provides scholarships and mentorship to individuals who lost a parent in the line of duty.
-Through the Gabriel and Yaara Plotkin Family Foundation, he and his wife have supported organizations like the Wounded Warrior Project and Chabad of Southampton.
+Plotkin contributes to philanthropic causes for the IDF, veterans, and the Jewish community.
+He is on the board of advisors to Children of Fallen Patriots Foundation, an organization that provides scholarships and mentorship to individuals who lost a parent in the line of duty.
+Through the Gabriel and Yaara Plotkin Family Foundation, he and his wife have supported organizations like the Wounded Warrior Project, Chabad of Southampton, Belev Echad, and the Tribe of Nova Foundation.

 In popular culture

-Plotkin is portrayed by Seth Rogen in the 2023 film Dumb Money, a biographical drama about the GameStop short squeeze.
+Plotkin is portrayed by Seth Rogen in the 2023 film Dumb Money, a biographical comedy-drama about the GameStop short squeeze.